azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 # Running container workloads with ACI

-When multiple containers or dependencies are involved you may want to go for AKS, but running a simple `Node.JS` app you may want to look at Azure Container Instance, in short ACI.
+When multiple containers or dependencies are involved you may want to go for AKS, but running a simple `Node.JS` app you may want to look at Azure Container Instances, in short ACI.
 One of the biggest advantages is that you don't have to manage the container orchestration tool like with AKS.
 All management of the orchestration platform and underlying instances is done by the Azure team.
 Next to that you don't pay for the instance capacity, but solely for the resources the container image is consuming.
 In this use case a very good and easy fit for hosting my **Pac-Man** `Node.JS` app.

-Let's start with an experiment.
+Let's start with our experiment!

-For convinience I have created a repository with all sample material where I saved all my ARM templates.
-We will use Bicep to deploy the services, but for this I actually had to convert the ARM templates (aka JSON style) to Bicep syntax.
+For convenience I have created a repository with all the sample material during this blog.
+This repository contains my saved ARM templates and other reference material.
+We will use Bicep to deploy the services, but for this I have chosen to convert the ARM templates (aka JSON style) to Bicep syntax.
 This can be done using the following command.

 ```
  az bicep decompile --file template.json
 ```

-This creates a *template.json* which we have to fix a minor thing to support **float** values.
-This can be fixed replacing 'float(memory)' for 'json(memory)'.
+This creates a **template.json** which we have to fix a minor thing to support **float** values.
+This can be fixed by replacing *'float(memory)'* for *'json(memory)'*.
-More can be found on this [Github issue 1386](https://github.com/Azure/bicep/issues/1386) on Bicep support for float values.
+More can be found on this [Github Issue 1386](https://github.com/Azure/bicep/issues/1386), which is the feature request for Bicep to natively support float values.

 Adjust the **parameters.json** for your needs and we are ready to deploy our container.